MattWear21/daily-motivation/README.md

 *   **Download a Model:** For this project, we recommend a lightweight model like Gemma3 4B for quick responses.
 Open your terminal and run:
     ```bash
     ollama run gemma3:4b
-    # Or your preferred model, e.g., ollama run llama3
     ```

 ### 2. Set up a Discord Webhook